Nefyn - a peaceful seaside village in Gwynedd

 A rugged coast, snow-capped mountains and shimmering lakes can all be enjoyed on self-catering holidays in Nefyn.
 The sleepy fishing village of Nefyn lies on the spectacular Llŷn Peninsula.
 Its beach is a stunning crescent of sand facing the Irish Sea.
 With two miles of unspoiled shore, it is a popular spot for surfing, windsurfing and fishing.
 The views from the beach are spectacular, with fishing boats bobbing in a sheltered harbour against a backdrop of distant mountains.
 To the west, past the neigbouring village of Morfa Nefyn, the TY Coch Inn perches on a jagged headland, earning it a place in the Top 10 Beach Bars in the World.
 Most holiday cottages in Nefyn are located in the narrow streets behind the beach, where a variety of family-run businesses can be found.

-A rendered holiday cottage overlooking a quiet lane near a church tower.
+A rendered holiday cottage overlooking a quiet lane near a church.

 Sleeps